mbgarrett84/AI4Cyber4Accounting/index.md

 **Revenue:** approximately $55 billion

-### 1.2 Industry Background: Importance of Information Technology
+### 1.2 Background on Industry: Importance of Information Technology
 **Communications:** firm staff use information technology, especially e-mail, to timely communicate with clients, vendors, and other third-parties.

 **Processing and storage:** firms process and store large volumes of data.